DIY Insulation Hints & Tips

 If you're looking to save money by installing your insulation yourself, here are some hints and tips on how to install insulation and to help you avoid a range of potential hazards.

-If you're looking at insulating your own rental properties, you'll need to ensure you meet the new Residential Tenancies Act requirements and include a Statement of Insulation in your lease agreements.
+If you're looking at insulating your own rental properties, you'll need to ensure you meet the new Healthy Homes Standards.
 Read more on our Landlords Page.

 Before you Get Started

 - Understand what's involved.
 Installing insulation underfloor or in ceilings means crawling around in confined, dirty dusty spaces for several hours.
 Check that you are comfortable working in closed spaces and will be able to manoeuvre the bulk insulation before committing to doing it yourself.
 You'll be hunched over for quite some time.

 - Check for hazards.
 You never quite know what's under the floor of your house or in your ceiling.
 Apart from the usual mud, dust, spiders and ants we regularly come across wasp nests, feral cats, and more.